Observation of tunable discrete time crystalline phases

 \textbf{Biharmonic:} We observe transition from noncrystalline phase to anharmonic phase and anharmonic phase to biharmonic phase by changing pump voltage.
 First transition happens at threshold value $\sim 7 V$ and threshold value for biharmonic is $9.5 V$.
 We record frequency spectrum (see Fig. \ref{biharmonic_2d}A) and simulate similar result (Fig. \ref{biharmonic_2d}B) using coupled nonlinear equations (\ref{mean_field}).

-\textbf{Continuum}: Apart from three different time crystalline phases we observe another phase above the parametric pump threshold value which is not discussed in details in this work.
-For certain parameters, we observe amplification of a wide spectrum around half of the pump frequency (see Fig. \ref{continuum}A) which we identify as continuum.
-We observe same feature while simulating our coupled equation for very specific range of parameters (Fig. \ref{continuum}B).
-We are still investigating this phase to understand in details.
+\textbf{Continuum}: In the experiment, apart from three different time crystalline phases we observe another phase above the parametric pump threshold value which is not discussed in detail in this work.
+For certain parameters, we observe amplification of a wide spectrum around half of the pump frequency (see Fig. \ref{continuum}) which we identify as continuum.

-We study these time crystalline phases experimentally by tuning pump frequency (Fig.~4D in main text).
-A numerical plot (Fig. \ref{continuum}C) with two coupled graphene mode shows few features same as Fig.~4D (main text) as also suggestive from Fig.~3 (main text) but experimental data is much more richer than Fig.~\ref{continuum}C due to many-body nature of the system, variation of number of modes, coupling and detuning in experiment.